Nelson Velazquez Preview, Player Props: Royals vs. White Sox

 Nelson Velazquez At The Plate

-- Velazquez is hitting .243 with five doubles, 12 home runs and eight walks.
+- Velazquez is batting .243 with five doubles, 12 home runs and eight walks.

+- In 41.2% of his games this season, Velazquez has picked up at least one RBI.
+In seven of those games (20.6%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.

-- He has scored in 18 games this season (52.9%), including multiple runs in four games.
+- He has scored in 18 of 34 games this year, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.